 1. session_attributes_encoded field in Google Ads API

-For existing Offline Conversion Import (OCI) users who use Javascript, the simplest way to start sending this data is by setting the encoded session_attributes captured from the Javascript provided on a new field called ClickConversion.session_attributes_encoded within your existing upload schema.
+For existing Offline Conversion Import (OCI) users who use Javascript, send this data by setting the encoded session_attributes captured from the Javascript provided on a new field called ClickConversion.session_attributes_encoded within your existing upload schema.
 Continue using your current OCI process, but set this new field when making imports.
 Google Ads will use session_attributes when your other identifiers are not present.

 Advanced

-If you cannot use JavaScript, you can capture the individual key/value pairs and send them with your Offline Conversion Imports.
+If you can't use JavaScript, you can capture the individual key/value pairs and send them with your Offline Conversion Imports.

 For existing Offline Conversion Import (OCI) users who don’t use Javascript, you could also set the key value pair field called ClickConversion.session_attributes_key_value_pairs within your existing upload schema.
 We suggest you send key value pairs with these fields when calling the API.
 View the developer documentation explaining how to add individual key value pairs to a ClickConversion.